wavemaker/docs/website/blog/2020-06-25-wavemaker-openapi-postgrest-support.md

 author: Nikhilesh K V
 ---

 WaveMaker has added support for integration with [OpenAPIs](https://www.wavemaker.com/learn/blog/2020/04/21/wavemaker-openapi-import) in 10.4.
-However, the OpenAPI definition document for REST APIS generated using [PostgREST](http://postgrest.org/en/v7.0.0/) looks different than a document generated using Spring.
-Support for such documents has been added in 10.5.
+As we are trying out more and more variations of OpenAPI documents from different sources of generation tools, our OpenAPI parser is evolving too.
+One such example is when we tested an OpenAPI document generated through [PostgREST](http://postgrest.org/en/v7.0.0/).
+In this blog we'll discuss what changes we have made in 10.5 in order to support OpenAPI documents generated from such sources.
 <!-- truncate -->

 ![OpenApi](/learn/assets/postGRESTlogo.png)